mvisonneau/gitlab-ci-pipelines-exporter/README.md

 It supports running multiple instances of the exporter in an HA fashion leveraging redis as storage middleware.
 You simply need to set a redis URL in the `config.yml` or using the `--redis-url` flag or `$GCPE_REDIS_URL` env variable.
 A quick example using docker-compose is also available here: [examples/ha-setup](examples/ha-setup/README.md)

+### How it works

+- Pulling of all of the GitLab resources (projects, refs, pipelines, jobs, etc..) is spread evenly across all the running instances
+- Rate limit is global across the workers. eg: 3 workers at a 10 rps limit will result in a ~3.3rps limit/worker
+- Exported metrics are fetched from the shared storage layer on each call to ensure data integrity/consistency of the requests across the instances

 ## Push based implementation (leveraging GitLab webhooks)

 The exporter supports receiving project pipeline events through GitLab webhooks on the `/webhook` path.
 This feature is not enabled by default and requires the following parameters to be set in the `config.yml`: